Burlington Mall (Massachusetts)

 Burlington Mall is a shopping mall located in Burlington, Massachusetts.
 It was opened in 1968.
 Anchor stores are Nordstrom and Macy's, with one vacant anchor building formerly housing Lord & Taylor.
-The mall currently includes retailers Primark, Fabletics, Madewell, Tory Burch, Marc Jacobs, and Kate Spade New York.

 History

 Opening

 Burlington Mall was developed by Herbert H. Johnson Associates (architects) and Symmes, Maini, and McKee Inc. (associate architects and engineers).
 New York–based Bellwether Properties purchased the property in 1920 for more than $2,000.
 Part of the land the mall is on was owned by a local produce merchant and farmer, Vesili Matto.
 The Albanian immigrant leased his land to the developers for $10,000 a year until 2065, when the 100-year lease is up.
 It will then be sold from the remaining Matto family to the mall for the value of the land which experts say will be around $75 million.
 The mall opened with the anchor stores Sears, Jordan Marsh, and Filene's.
 In its early years, the mall also featured a small Stop & Shop supermarket, a two-screen cinema, and an indoor open-air food court.
 A new addition housing Lord & Taylor was built on the east side of the mall in 1978.